zakaria-jaddad/Books/The_C_Programing_Language/README.md

 */

 /*
-  Ex 4-9 char doesn't handel EOF becuase it's -1 char values from 0 -> 255
+  Ex 4-9 char doesn't handle EOF because it's -1 char values from 0 -> 255
   so change the type of pb_char to int that all .

   int pb_char = '\0';